Could DIRECTV move HD programming back to the 101 location?

 The bottom line…

 If you are using a dish that only picks up the 101 satellite, you should still consider your upgrade options.
 If the dish is at home, you should definitely consider upgrading to the latest and greatest dish available at Solid Signal.
 For those who have a marine or mobile system, this is going to be a bit more expensive of course.
 The multi-satellite dishes are larger and may not be appropriate for your size of vehicle or vessel.
 You can plan for an upgrade, or explore other options.
 If you need to know which direction to go, call the experts at Signal Connect.
 They do more mobile and marine satellite activations than anyone else.
 They’ll be happy to give you tons of free advice.
 They’ll tell you the best steps to take when upgrading a mobile or marine satellite system.
-The number is 888-233-7563.
+The number is [email protected].
 If it’s after East Coast business hours, fill out the form below and one of the team will get back to you with the information you need!

 About the Author